matloff/fasteR/README.md

             2            27             4             1             1
 ```

+We got rid of the blank words, but the report here is still a little
+rough, for example treating ';' as a "word."
+But overall, it's doing
+what we want, showing for instance that the word "analysis" occurs 2
+times in the original text.

+Now, how did this call to **tapply()** work here?
+Actually, this really
-Actually, this really the same pattern we saw before, with the
+the same pattern we saw with **tapply()** before, with the **length**
-**length** function as our third argument.
-It may look a little odd
+function as our third argument.
+It may look a little odd that the first
-that the first two arguments are identical, but it makes sense:
+two arguments are identical, but it makes sense:

 1. We split up the **allWords** vector into piles, according to the
     second argument, which happens to be the same vector.